lkai1/ai_review_agent/README.md

 git config --global core.hooksPath "$env:USERPROFILE\.githooks"

-✅ This installs the hook globally, so it runs on every Git repository.
+✅ This installs the hook globally, so it runs on every Git repository on your machine.

 5️⃣ Test the Setup